Trump signs measure blocking California's ban on new sales of gas-powered cars

 The signings come as Trump has pledged to revive American auto manufacturing and boost oil and gas drilling.

-The move follows other moves the Trump administration has made to roll back rules that aim to protect air and water and reduce emissions that cause climate change.
+The move follows other steps the Trump administration has taken to roll back rules that aim to protect air and water and reduce emissions that cause climate change.

 The Environmental Protection Agency on Wednesday proposed repealing rules that limit greenhouse gas emissions from power plants fueled by coal and natural gas.